thunderbird89/esf/stories/story-knock-knock.md

 Vael'thi looked at the command-grade comm unit in his hand, the device that represented his authority, his access, his responsibility.
 Fifteen seconds had been more than enough time to copy data, to clone authentication protocols, to compromise everything it represented.

-He moved toward the door, his headache forgotten, replaced by a much worse pain—the knowledge that his mistake might have consequences far beyond personal embarrassment.
+He moved toward the door, his headache forgotten, replaced by a much worse pain - the knowledge that his mistake might have consequences far beyond personal embarrassment.

 ---

 ### Fleet Command

 Admiral Thresh'nal's bioluminescent markings pulsed a steady, controlled blue as he reviewed the preliminary intelligence report.
-His office aboard the orbital station was austere by Xenari standards—minimal decoration, maximum functionality, with viewports showing the curved horizon of Thal'karesh below and the scattered lights of the docked fleet visible against the black.
+His office aboard the orbital station was austere by Xenari standards - minimal decoration, maximum functionality, with viewports showing the curved horizon of Thal'karesh below and the scattered lights of the docked fleet visible against the black.

 Lieutenant Shal'mir stood before his desk, her posture formal, her own markings showing the rapid violet flicker of someone delivering very bad news to a superior officer.

 > "Security footage confirms an individual matching Commander Vael'thi's description entered and exited the establishment at the times he specified," she said.
 "However, we cannot find any record of this individual in station personnel databases.
 No Shael'na working logistics coordination.
 No one matching that description with current authorization codes."

-Thresh'nal's markings dimmed slightly—controlled concern.
+Thresh'nal's markings dimmed slightly - controlled concern.

 > "Biometric scan of the footage?"